 Storage, spill and salmon

 Water stored in reservoirs can also help hydropower operators support the seasonal needs of both young and adult salmon.
 In the winter and spring, operators help ensure salmon spawning grounds have enough water for spawning and to keep their nests (called redds) covered.
 In the spring and summer, extra water is spilled from the dams to help young fish move quickly downstream to the ocean.
-Releasing stored water also helps other wildlife, such as lamprey eels, which are an important cultural resource for some Northwest tribes.
+Releasing stored water also helps other wildlife, such as lamprey, which are an important cultural resource for some Northwest tribes.

 Operating the Columbia River hydropower system to support all these needs is quite the balancing act, and having the storage capacity of reservoirs is critical to its success.